ibm-cloud-docs/apps/create-deploy-cli.md

 # Creating apps by using the CLI
 {: #create-deploy-app-cli}

-You can use the {{site.data.keyword.cloud}} command line interface (CLI) to create and deploy your application.
+You can use the {{site.data.keyword.cloud}} command-line interface (CLI) to create and deploy your application.

 You can either create a starter app from scratch or cloud-enable your existing app code.
 {: note}